-3.10: RACE FINISHES:
+8. RACE FINISHES: After taking the Chequered Flag drivers are required to:

-After taking the chequered flag drivers are required to: -Progressively and safely slow down, remain behind any competitors ahead of them, return to the pitlane entrance as instructed, comply with any directions given by Marshals or Officials and to keep their helmets on and harnesses done up while on the circuit or in the pitlane.
+- I. progressively and safely slow down - II. remain behind any competitors ahead of them,

-3.11: RESULTS:
+III. return to the Pit Lane Entrance/Paddock Entrance as instructed.

-All Practice timesheets, grid sheets and Race Results are to be deemed PROVISIONAL until all vehicles are released by Scrutineers after post-practice/race scrutineering and/or after completion of any judicial or technical procedures.
+IV. comply with any directions given by Marshals or Officials V. keep their helmets on and harnesses done up while on the circuit or in the pitlane.

-3.12: TIMING MODULES:
+9. RESULTS: All Practice Timesheets, Grids, Race Results are to be deemed Provisional until all vehicles are released by Scrutineers after Post Practice/Race Scrutineering and/or after completion of any Judicial or Technical Procedures.
+(MSA regulation (D)26.3.)

-The 750 Motor Club utilises AMB transponder-based timing and competitors must have a compatible transponder fitted and working and advise the race organisers of its number prior to the event.
+10. TIMING MODULES: The 750 Motor Club utilises AMB transponder-based timing and competitors must have a compatible transponder fitted and working and advise the race organisers of its number prior to the event.
 The transponder is a TRANX 260 Direct Powered and is available from HS Sports Ltd - 01260 275708.